-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 Publishing with Cloudflare Pages

-Publishing your project with Cloudflare Pages is an easy, two-step process: first, push your project to GitHub, and then in the Cloudflare Pages UI, set up a new project based on that GitHub repository.
-Pages will deploy a new version of your site each time you publish, and will even set up preview deployments whenever you open a new pull request.
+Publishing your project with Cloudflare Pages is an easy, two-step process: first, push your project to GitHub, and then in the Cloudflare Pages dashboard, set up a new project based on that GitHub repository.

+Pages will deploy a new version of your site each time you publish and will set up preview deployments whenever you open a new pull request.

-To push your project to GitHub, create a new repo, and follow the instructions to push your local Git repository to GitHub.
+To push your project to GitHub, create a new repository, and follow the instructions to push your local Git repository to GitHub.

-Once you have pushed your project to GitHub, go to the Pages UI, and create a new project.
-When asked for your project's build configuration, just choose "React" -- Pages will set the correct fields for you automatically.
+Deploy your site to Pages by logging into the Cloudflare dashboard > Account Home > Pages and selecting Create a project.
+Select the new GitHub repository that you created and, in the Set up builds and deployments section, choose React – Pages will automatically apply the correct build settings for you.

 When your site has been deployed, you will receive a unique URL to view it in production.